 Name officially changes to St. John’s University, New York.
 Construction starts on the St. John Hall, Queens campus.

 The Junior College is established.
 It becomes the School of General Studies in 1968 through 1971, the College of General Studies for a brief period in 1971 to 1972, and St. Vincent’s College between 1972 and 1999.
-It was renamed the College of Professional Studies in 1999.
+It was renamed the The Lesley H. and William L. College of Professional Studies in 2019.

 St. Augustine Hall opens on the Queens campus.